 An alternative for those of you who would like to end their first day in the Catalan capital a bit more quiet and relaxed is to enjoy the sunset at the Bunkers del Carmel, the Tibidabo, or at Barceloneta beach.

-Also, a great option for the early birds of you is to see the sunrise there.
+Also, a great option for the early birds of yours is to see the sunrise there.
 No matter whether you go there for the sunset or the sunrise – it’s worth it.
 Besides a great view, the Tibidabo also offers you a small vintage amusement park and a Cathedral.

 The Bunkers don’t serve for anything anymore but you have a nice view from up there and they are suitable for nice Insta pics.